A Young Athlete's Breathing Problems Weren't Asthma. What Were They?

 In 2014, Olin discovered a breathing technique to help athletes overcome EILO by chance.
 He was testing a patient for EILO by having her perform increasingly rigorous exercise.
 During this test, the patient's vocal cords began closing up.
 Frustrated, she began crying.
 At the moment she gasped for air, her vocal cords opened.
 Bingo!
 Olin and his team worked to develop a technique to help patients replicate that same action — without crying.

-The technique, which he calls the Olin EILOBI breathing technique, involves having patients intentional control their airflow.
+The technique, which he calls the Olin EILOBI breathing technique, involves having patients intentionally control their airflow.
 For example, a patient starts inhaling with high resistance, placing the lower lip against the upper teeth.
 Then that patient abruptly removes the resistance in the same inhalation to allow unimpeded airflow.
 The upper airway tends to open up in response, ultimately helping patients breathe comfortably.

 While physical practice is key, Olin says mindset also plays a critical role.
 He strings a tiny camera through an athlete's nose so he can see the vocal cords in action during exercise tests.